-Chapter I General provisions
+CHAPTER I General provisions

-Article 1 Purpose and scope
+Article 1 Purpose

-- 1. This Regulation establishes the criteria and procedures required for managing the process of prevention of money laundering and terrorist financing in compliance with the Law no. 05/L096 on the Prevention of Money Laundering and Combating Financing of Terrorism. - 2.
-This Regulation shall apply to all banks, branches of foreign banks, microfinance institutions, insurance companies and non-bank financial institutions (hereinafter referred to as financial institutions).
+The purpose of this Regulation is to define the criteria and procedures required for managing the process of prevention of money laundering and terrorist financing in compliance with the Law No. 05/L096 on the Prevention of Money Laundering and Combating Financing of Terrorism.